 North American Pudelpointer Alliance

 Our philosophy and commitment to excellence has generated considerable attention and growth since its beginning in July 2006.
-Today, with over 28 breeders, NAPPA is the largest cooperative effort among Pudelpointer breeders in North America, representing several hundred Utility Prized dogs of breeding age.
+Today, with over 30 breeders, NAPPA is the largest cooperative effort among Pudelpointer breeders in North America, representing several hundred Utility Prized dogs of breeding age.
+We have the highest standard for performance testing of any other North American Pudelpointer organization.
+We collectively have the most active breeding females with Utility Titles than any other Pudelpointer organization.
 The synergy created has allowed NAPPA Breeders to share considerable data on their dogs to include field testing, hip evaluations, size, color, coat and in some cases DNA.
-Implementing a Statistical Committee to compile and analyse an extensive database of various progeny statistics and other performance data has created information that has never been available to breeders before.
+Implementing a Statistical Committee to compile and analyze an extensive database of various progeny statistics and other performance data has created information that has never been available to breeders before.
 This data is available to all NAPPA breeders to help make sound breeding decisions to raise the bar in their breeding program.

 In 2020 the founding members of NAPPA decided it was time to officially assemble a Board of Directors and establish NAPPA as an official organization.
 The founding members saw the need to pass the organization to the next generation of Pudelpointer Breeders to properly steward the breed into the future.
 Utilizing a Board of Directors, geographically dispersed across North America, helps keep the organization functioning in the individual breeder's best interest; avoiding the dictatorial approach that has plagued so many dog organizations in the past.
 This seven person board lends expertise to their group offering strengths from many of the various hunting dog backgrounds.
 Having a Seven person Board also eliminates a tie when it comes to board voting issues.